Updated: Jun 26

 When you choose to use Items in QuickBooks, the items you enter will be linked to specific accounts.
 These accounts are visible by looking at the Chart of Accounts in your QuickBooks interface.
 If you have multiple items that need to be attached to a single job, it is possible to do so with QuickBooks.
 Simply link the item to the appropriate account when you enter it.
 Then all of the items for that job will be visible when you run a report.

 When using QuickBooks, you have the option of entering business costs as Expenses or as Items.
 When you click on the Items menu, you have the ability to enter more information.
 If you choose to enter an item in Expenses, you simply enter the cost of the item.
 At first glance, it may appear to be two different ways to complete the same task.
-However, when you enter costs into Expenses, it gives you limited capabilities in regards to using that information later.
+However, when you enter costs into Expenses, it gives you limited capabilities in regard to using that information later.

 If you run a construction business or some other type of contracting business, using Items is most likely the most convenient option to use.
 If you run a retail business or some other type of business in which you do not have to assign individual components to individual jobs, then using Expenses may be the more appropriate option to use.
 This way, you simply keep track of the expenses you have for your business as a whole.